zeighy/api4smtp_php/README.md

 # PHP SMTP Mailer - API & Web UI
 A self-hosted, robust PHP application for sending emails via API on your SMTP server.
 It features a secure API for integration with third-party applications and a web-based admin panel for managing sending profiles, API tokens, and monitoring email activity.

+NOTE: Not a replacement for more robust solutions like SendGrid, MailJet, MailGun, or similar services.
+Sending bulk email through your email server can get it blacklisted and prevent it from being able to deliver legitimate non-bulk emails to real recipients.

 -----

 ## Overview